Understanding 150,000 in Scientific Notation: A Deep Dive

 -

 Addition and Subtraction: Addition and subtraction of numbers in scientific notation require a bit more care.
-First, ensure that both numbers have the same exponent.
+First, make sure both numbers have the same exponent.
 Then, add or subtract the coefficients, keeping the exponent unchanged.
 If the exponents are different, convert one of the numbers to match the other’s exponent before performing the operation.

 Frequently Asked Questions (FAQ)